 **Benzoin resin mist is a mixture of Everclear and benzoin resin, a balsamic resin derived from the bark of trees in the Styrax family.
 It has very vanillaesque and orange blossom aromas.

-Indulge your inner epicure with a weekend of exclusive events, showcasing the finest Italian cuisine, wine and spirits at the Venice Food & Wine Festival at the JW Marriott Venice Resort & Spa.
-Tickets are available for purchase now.
+The JW Marriott Venice Resort & Spa hosted a weekend of exclusive events, showcasing the finest Italian cuisine, wine and spirits at the Venice Food & Wine Festival, May 3-6, 2018.
+The event has ended.